mixonic/rfcs/text/0000-module-unification-namespaces.md

 of an addon's `main`, are no longer to be included in Module Unfication.

 ## Motivation

+* TODO: Promote the bold sentence to the top here?

 [RFC #143](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md)
 introduced a new filesystem layout for Ember applications we've called "Module